ThomasKerbrat/file-storage/README.md

 The files have no extension by default.

 The library does not serialize the passed data in any format.
-This is to let you choose which method to serialize you data.
+This is to let you choose which method to use to serialize your data.
-As the data is stored as text, it is converted to text using the `toString()` method.
+As the data is stored as text, it is coerced to a string.
 Thus, passing an object will store `[object Object]`.

 ``` javascript